cmu-psych-fms/wildfire/README.md

 of what is believed to be every major component the finished version will require, and it appears to work well.
 As additional features are added they will be documented in this README.
 In what follows I describe the current state of the game, but also point out many of the features I hope to implement as development progresses.
+My goal throughout developing this is to keep it in a state suitable for running throughout, simply adding features incrementally.

 ### Compatibility